justynath/read-and-grow/README.md

 ## Future Features
-While the current version of the project is fully functional, we have some exciting features planned for future updates.
+While the current version of the project is fully functional, I have some exciting features planned for future updates.
 Here are a few ideas that we didn't have time to implement in this release:

-1. **Client Galleries**:
+1. **Reading History**:
-   - Allow photographers to create private galleries for clients to view and download their photos securely.
+   - Additional page with bookcovers and short descriptions of the book.
+Promotes reading non-fiction books as well as demonstrate what type of books are being chosen for the bookclub.
-2. **Online Booking and Scheduling**:
+2. **Online Booking**:
-   - Implement a booking system that allows clients to schedule sessions with photographers, choose dates, and make payments online.
+   - Implement a booking system for in person meetups that cater for limited numebr of people in the set location.
-3. **Photo Editing Tools**:
-   - Integrate basic photo editing tools like cropping, rotating, and applying filters directly on the website to enhance user-generated photos.
-4. **Print Ordering**:
-   - Enable clients to order prints, canvases, or other products featuring their favorite photos directly from the website.
-5. **Portfolio Builder**:
-   - Provide photographers with tools to easily create and customize their online portfolios, including options for different styles and layouts.
-6. **Blog or News Section**:
+3. **Blog Section**:
-   - Add a blog or news section to share photography tips, behind-the-scenes stories, and updates about your services.
+   - More detailed and personal accounts of in person meetups, including inteesting discussion points, recomendations and photos.

 <hr>